Updated June 8, 2021.

 12. Insurance: $11,500 to $15,000

-- You must obtain and maintain certain types and amounts of insurance.
+- You must obtain and maintain certain types and amounts of insurance in the amounts, covering the risks, and including the provisions Jimmy John’s periodically specifies.
 The estimate contemplates insurance premium costs for 1 year.

 13. Miscellaneous Expenses: $2,000 to $10,000

 - This estimates the funds needed for professional advisors (like an attorney and accountant) and other miscellaneous expenses not addressed in this table.

 14. Additional Funds – 3 Months: $50,000 to $75,000

 - This estimates the funds needed to cover your initial expenses for the first 3 months of operation (other than the items identified separately in the table).

 - It includes payroll costs but not any owner’s draw or salary.